chicecream/mini-world/README.md

 I also found a similar mod on github. (no cpan page) [https://github.com/hirokidaichi/p5-Data-Destructuring-Assignment](https://github.com/hirokidaichi/p5-Data-Destructuring-Assignment)
 It's implemented in pure Perl with tied structures.
-Because it's pure Perl, we need to pa
+Because it's pure Perl, we need to pass references directly on the left hand s